-- How can I see what's inside the clinic, online?
+- What see inside photos do you have, of the clinic, online?

 - When do I get to start taking part in the therapeutic help inside the clinic?

-Step 3 - Planning A Budget For Rehab
+Step 3 - Set A Budget

 Call round a few providers, using our cheatsheet if needed - and get a feel for pricing, and whether they can meet your needs comfortably.
 Don't commit to anything just yet.